dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Running Crossplane on a shared/core cluster also decouples the external resources from the actual clusters.
 This means that you don't lose the connection with the staging-database just because you close down staging-cluster temporarily.
 You rather want your external infrastructure to be managed from a cluster that you know will remain up and running.

 <!-- connection details -->
-An important detail is that when crossplane creates a resource (e.g., database instance), it stores the connection details in the cluster on which
-Crossplane is running on.
+An important detail is that when crossplane creates a resource (e.g., database instance), it stores the connection details in the cluster on which Crossplane is running on.
 The problem here is that you often need the credentials in app clusters (e.g., you want your services running in the production environment to connect to the production database).
 There are many ways to handle secrets/credentials, but more on this in the _Distributing secrets_-section.

 ## 7.4.
 Distributing secrets

+> _This section will describe a technical detail on how i close gap between ArgoCD and crossplane.
+This section can be skipped by the reader if he/she is mainly interested in the overall design of the system._

 When crossplane creates a resource (e.g., Kubernetes cluster or database) on a cloud provider, it stores the connection details (e.g., access credentials) in the cluster where crossplane is installed - but in a setup with a `core-cluster`, that doesn't have any business logic running it is not very useful.
 The connection details to a database is needed in the production or staging environment.